marufrahmangit/hack-the-box/Brutus.md

 ![image](https://github.com/marufrahmangit/hack-the-box/assets/25085219/9de73f1f-2085-4d7c-8c9b-5e7dce21dc89)

 ### The brute force attempts were successful, and the attacker gained access to an account on the server.
 What is the username of this account?
-Successful auth as the user `root` at 06:32:44:
+Successful authentication as the user `root` at 06:32:44:
 ![image](https://github.com/marufrahmangit/hack-the-box/assets/25085219/138898f9-f4ca-4462-8401-4fa392c252a6)

 ### Can you identify the timestamp when the attacker manually logged in to the server to carry out their objectives?